gydisme/Unity-HierarchyHelper/README.md

 Installation
 =
-Download and copy the folder Assets/HierarchyHelper/ fto your project.
+Download and copy the folder Assets/HierarchyHelper/ to your project.
+(Optional) Download and copy the folder Assets/HierarchyHelperImplementations/ to your project.

 QuickStart
 =